 TONIGHT (May 6) IS THE NIGHT for our annual community festival of ideas and passions.
 The audience will be filled with your friends and neighbors, supporting the speakers who might also be your friends and neighbors, so you probably want to be there too!

-So two requests right now… please buy your tickets in advance to show your support for this young island tradition, and pass the word so that others also discover the fun (and if you can post a flier or two, please stop by OfficeXpats and pick some up).
-You can buy tickets either right here online with a credit card or in person at OfficeXpats, with cash or check (the ambassador sitting at the front desk should be able to help you).
+Please buy your tickets in advance to show your support for this young island tradition, and pass the word so that others also discover the fun (and if you can post a flier or two, please stop by OfficeXpats and pick some up).
+You can buy tickets either right here online with a credit card, OR in person at OfficeXpats, with cash or check.
 By the way, the $5 ticket price ALSO gets you into the pre-party at 6pm for snacks and drinks upstairs at OfficeXpats.
 What a deal.
 Then 7pm is showtime.
 Thank you for helping to ignite our island!

 It’s near the end of January of 2014, and that means it’s time to start revving our engines for Ignite Bainbridge 3!
 A quick update: We are still a loose coalition of passionate volunteers and alumni speakers evangelizing “big ideas in 5 minutes = fun on Bainbridge Island.”
 May 6th is our performance date.

 Linna Callaham has stepped forward to offer her organizational talents as lead Igniter, to support prospective speakers and plan the event, so don’t hesitate to contact her (please also sign up on the website to volunteer or consider being a speaker).
 Linna can be reached at (206) 842-1707, or email@example.com.
 Also, as the ongoing “Community and Communications” lead, I’m still deeply committed to keeping this “tradition” alive on Bainbridge.
 (Can we claim “tradition” with only 24 months since our introduction to Ignite?).